BrendanHiggins/BrendanHiggins.github.io/_draft_notes.md

 * how many different ways I've made daily videos since 2011...movie maker, clip champ, sony vegas, power point, python...

 * Millenial homeowners (https://www.reddit.com/r/FirstTimeHomeBuyer/comments/1pkvxta/i_am_officially_done_with_starter_homes_its_not/) .. cheaper to buy new than negotiate, boomer bailouts, etc.
+Thats because a house isn't an investment, its a liability.
+Would still rather deal with my house, mortgage and its problems over a rental with the same problems and a landlord that won't fix them.

 ## Technical
 * add your google analytics tracker